joshwlivingston/advanced-r/README.md

 The `tzone` attributes controls the timezone, and can be modified using `attr()` or `structure()`.
-See [this Wikipedia page](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) for a list of the timezone names and `?timezones` for the system specific location of the tz database. <br><br>
+See [this Wikipedia page](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) for a list of the timezone names and `?timezones` for where to locate the tz database on your system. <br><br>

 #### Durations